 Hit 2 Unedited

-So how can we fix these scenes to make the action believable?
-The process is very simple.
-The trick itself can be broken down into four steps:
+So how can you fix these scenes to make the action believable?
+The process is simple and can be broken down into four steps:

 Open the footage in your video editor and find where the hit takes place.
 Zoom the timeline in until you're down at the frame-by-frame level.
 Now you have to find where to cut your footage.
 There is no exact science to this, but usually you will want to cut somewhere either right after the actor starts to swing their arm forward or just before the hit is supposed to connect with the target.
 In this example, we will make our cut a couple of frames after Jay starts to bring his arm down towards Trez's head.
 If your footage has audio attached, look for a dip in the audio to make your cut if possible, because you will need to cut the audio and video in the exact same spot.

 Step 2 - Cut